Trading gains shield Citi as bad loan provisions surge

 End of period deposits, however, surged 18% to $1.23 trillion at Citi as stimulus programs left consumers and corporate clients with more cash to help them ride out the economic consequences of the pandemic.

-(Reporting by C Nivedita and Imani Moise in New York; Editing by Sriraj Kalluvila)
+(Reporting by C Nivedita and Imani Moise in New York; Editing by Anirban Sen and Sriraj Kalluvila)

 ((C.Nivedita@thomsonreuters.com; within the U.S. +1 646 223 8780, outside the U.S. +91 80 6182 2626; Twitter: @NivCholayil;))